HMuraja/p5-book-review/README.md

     - [x]  **Acceptance Criteria 2:** Any user can view review details by clicking the review.
     - [x] **Acceptance Criteria 3:** Review details all the information reader might be interested of.
     - [x] **Acceptance Criteria 4:** Users easily find the reviews they are interested of.
-    - [x] **Acceptance Criteria 5:** Listed reviews display an easy to disgest summary of the review.
+    - [x] **Acceptance Criteria 5:** Listed reviews display an easy to digest summary of the review.

 - **How the Criteria was tested**:
     - Home page with all the reviews was available to all users regardless of sign in status.
     - Any user can also access the review details and review page by clicking the review interested in.
     - The review page detailed all the relevant information for the viewer in readable format and organized format.
-    - Listed reviews detailed all the same information about the review as the review page, apart from the review text that is available only on the review page that they can access by clciking on the reviews listed.
+    - Listed reviews detailed all the same information about the review as the review page, apart from the review text that is available only on the review page that they can access by clicking on the reviews listed.

 </details>

-### Responsivenes
+### Responsiveness
-The website was tested on diffrent screensizes using the Google Developer Tools to ensure user interface was responding accordingly on different screensizes.
+The website was tested on different screen sizes using the Google Developer Tools to ensure user interface was responding accordingly on different screen sizes.

-All features of the ReadRave website were tested on 4 different screensizes:
+All features of the ReadRave website were tested on 4 different screen sizes:

 - iPhone 12 pro (390 x 844 px)
 - Galaxy Fold (280 x 653 px)
 - iPad Mini (768 x 1024 px)
-- Average Laptop Screensize (1366 x 768 px)
+- Average Laptop Screen size (1366 x 768 px)

-Website interface responded well on all the screensizes tested above.
-All text was readable and content wasn't shifting or covered when changing screensizes.
+Website interface responded well on all the screen sizes tested above.
+All text was readable and content wasn't shifting or covered when changing screen sizes.
 All links, buttons and forms or other actionable features were easy to see and use in all screen sizes.
 ## Code Validation
 ### Python Code Validation
 All Django Rest/API files were tested using the [CI Python Linter](https://pep8ci.herokuapp.com/).
 No errors were detected.